Salioutelly/Deep-learning-project-LLMs-fine-tunning-for-text-summarization-/README.md

 - **Train/Validation split**: Custom split or provided splits
 - **Fine-tuning**: BART and T5 were fine-tuned on the SAMSum dataset
 - **Hardware used**: GPU-enabled training environment (e.g., Google Colab or local CUDA setup)

+## ✅ Conclusion

+This project demonstrates the effectiveness of transformer-based models like **BART** and **T5** in handling the complex task of dialogue summarization using the **SAMSum** dataset.
+Through fine-tuning and metric evaluation, we observe strong performance in generating coherent, concise, and context-aware summaries of multi-turn conversations.

+By leveraging the power of modern NLP architectures and comprehensive evaluation metrics like ROUGE, this work contributes to advancing conversational AI.
+Future improvements may include exploring longer input contexts, improving factual consistency, and applying models to real-world chat applications.

+This project showcases the potential for real-life applications such as summarizing chat transcripts, customer support logs, or meeting discussions.